The need for reconstruction of mandibular defects is either due to trauma or tumor resection.

 Appropriate vessel geometry is assured and the vessels are placed into a microvascular clamp and anastomosis carried out using 9-0 nylon sutures

-The skin component of the flap is rotated over the neomandible into its preplanned position on the neck/face with care not to create undue torsion or tension within the pedicle.
+The skin/soft tissue component of the flap is rotated into its preplanned position in the oral cavity with care not to create undue torsion or tension within the pedicle.

 5. Aftercare following mandibular reconstruction